sonata-nfv/tng-sla-mgmt/README.md

 Our style guide is really simple:
 *  We try to follow a Clean Code philosophy in as much as possible, i.e., classes and methods should do one thing only, have the least number of parameters possible, etc.;
-*  we use one (1) Tab for identation.
+*  we use four (4) Tab for identation.

 ## Tests
-*  Unit Tests are triggered automatically when building the project, and are defined in the [SLA Manager's test folder](https://github.com/ekapassa/tng-sla-mgmt/tree/master/sla-template-generator/src/test/java/eu/tng).
+*  Unit Tests are triggered automatically when building the project, and are defined in the [SLA Manager's test folder](https://github.com/ekapassa/tng-sla-mgmt/tree/master/sla-template-generator/src/test/java/eu/tng )
-*  Checkstyle Tests are triggered automatically when building the project, and are defined in the [SLA Manager's Checkstyle folder](https://github.com/ekapassa/tng-sla-mgmt/tree/master/sla-template-generator/src/main/resources/Checkstyle).
+*  Checkstyle Tests are triggered automatically when building the project, and are defined in the [SLA Manager's Checkstyle folder](https://github.com/ekapassa/tng-sla-mgmt/tree/master/sla-template-generator/src/main/resources/Checkstyle )
-*  Wider scope (integration and functional) tests involving this micro-service are defined in tng-tests.
+*  Wider scope (integration and functional) tests involving this micro-service are defined in [tng-tests](https://github.com/sonata-nfv/tng-tests )

 ## Versioning